Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Crooked or Misaligned Teeth: Wisdom teeth can push against nearby teeth, causing misalignment.

-• Pain and Discomfort: The eruption of wisdom teeth can cause swelling, tenderness, or even headaches in some individuals.
+• Pain and Discomfort: The eruption of your teeth can cause swelling, tenderness, or even headaches in some individuals.

 Signs You Need to Remove Your Wisdom Teeth